melvinsh/cnay/README.md

 # cnay

 `cnay` is a command-line tool that resolves a list of hostnames to their corresponding IP addresses.

 It filters the results to include only unique IPv4 addresses from hostnames with an A record **or** A records from CNAMEs on the **same domain**.

+This is useful for example if you want to go port scanning a list of subdomains but you want to quickly remove subdomains that are likely pointing at third-party services.

 ## Installation